weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 redis-slave-ncdc3    1/1       Running   0          1h
 ~~~

-Now you will be able to load the app into your browser with `172.17.8.101` and using the port number that was returned when you ran the `kubectl create -f guestbook-example` above.
+Now you will be able to load the app into your browser using this IP address `172.17.8.101` and the port number that was returned when you ran `kubectl create -f guestbook-example` above.

 ![Guestbook front-end](/guides/kubernetes/coreos/guestbook.png)

-Other useful commands for troubleshooting:
+Here are a few other useful commands for troubleshooting:

 ~~~bash
 etcdctl cluster-health